MicrosoftDocs/learn/learn-pr/wwl-data-ai/understand-big-data-engineering-with-apache-spark-azure-synapse-analytics/includes/5-visualize-data.md

 ## Using built-in notebook charts

 When you display a dataframe or run a SQL query in a Spark notebook in Azure Synapse Analytics, the results are displayed under the code cell.
-By default, results are rendered as a table; but you can also change the results view to a chart. and use the chart properties to customize how the chart visualizes the data, as shown here:
+By default, results are rendered as a table, but you can also change the results view to a chart and use the chart properties to customize how the chart visualizes the data, as shown here:

 ![A notebook displaying a column chart of product counts by category](../media/notebook-chart.png)